edcres/gym-routine/README.md

 - Jetpack Navigation Component
 - View Pager 2 tabs
   - The tabs are mutable
-    - Meaning they can be dadded or removed at runtime
+    - Meaning they can be added or removed at runtime
     - And the name can be edited
 - Standard Bottom Sheet
 - SQLite Room local storage